Server Resume Overview

 - Customer Service Excellence: Proficiency in providing exceptional service, ensuring guest satisfaction, and handling inquiries effectively.

 - Order Taking and Accuracy: Skill in accurately recording customer orders and promptly conveying them to the kitchen.

 - Menu Knowledge: Mastery of the restaurant’s menu items, ingredients, and recommendations to assist diners in making choices.

-- POS System Proficiency: Competence in using point-of-sale systems for order processing, payment handling, and splitting checks.
+- POS System Proficiency: An important computer skill, this demonstrates your competence in using point-of-sale systems for order processing, payment handling, and splitting checks.

 - Time Management: Ability to manage multiple tables, prioritize tasks, and maintain a smooth dining flow.

 Top 5 Soft Skills For a Restaurant Server Resume

 - Effective Communication: Aptitude for engaging with guests, explaining menu items, and addressing concerns courteously.

 - Adaptability: Adjusting service style based on guest preferences and responding to fast-paced environments.

 - Team Collaboration: Skill in collaborating with kitchen staff, fellow servers, and management to ensure seamless operations.